ElijahBTheWebDev/SpaceStationTextAdventureGame/README.md

    - Click the "Remix" button to create their own copy
    - After remixing, they'll see the green "Run" button
    - Click the "Run" button
-   - Wait for the environment to load
-   - To add the Bash terminal:
-     - Click the "Tools" button in the left sidebar
-     - Select "Shells"
-     - Click "New Shell"
-     - Choose "bash" from the dropdown menu
-   - Open the Shell (usually at the bottom of the page)
-   - Copy and paste these commands:
-     ```bash
-     make space_station_game
-     ./space_station_game
-     ```
-4. The game will start in the Replit console
+   - The game will automatically compile and start in the Replit console